The 18 Best Bars in Mexico City

 Craft Society [Update: CLOSED - Dec.
 2019]

 This bar is reportedly closed.
+Please let us know if you have seen otherwise.

 Craft Society is a cool beer bar on the Plaza Luis Cabrera square in Roma Norte.
 A favorite among beer-lovers, they have a big beer menu and fridges of beer bottles for purchase or consuming at the tables outside, the bar or the high-top tables near the bar, which are great for socializing.